ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

 ## FAQs
 - Do I need the DLC to play this?
     - Yes, you need both Rise & Fall and Gathering Storm.
-If there is enough interest then I can eventually add support for Archipellago runs that don't require both expansions.
+If there is enough interest, then I can eventually add support for Archipelago runs that don't require both expansions.
 - Does this work with Multiplayer?
     - It does not and, despite my best efforts, probably won't until there's a new way for external programs to be able to interact with the game.
-- Does my mod that reskins Barbarians as various Pro Wrestlers work with this??
+- Does my mod that reskins Barbarians as various Pro Wrestlers work with this?
     - Only one way to find out!
 Any mods that modify techs/civics will most likely cause issues, though.
 - "Help!
 I can't see any of the items that have been sent to me!"
     - Both trees by default will show you the researchable Archipelago locations.
-To view the normal tree, you can click "Toggle Archipelago Tree" on the top left corner of the tree view.
+To view the normal tree, you can click "Toggle Archipelago Tree" in the top-left corner of the tree view.
 - "Oh no!
 I received the Machinery tech and now instead of getting an Archer next turn, I have to wait an additional 10 turns to get a Crossbowman!"
     - Vanilla prevents you from building units of the same class from an earlier tech level after you have researched a later variant.
 For example, this could be problematic if someone unlocks Crossbowmen for you right out the gate since you won't be able to make Archers (which have a much lower production cost).
 Solution: You can now go in to the tech tree, click "Toggle Archipelago Tree" to view your unlocked techs, and then can click any tech you have unlocked to toggle whether it is currently active or not.